robert-hardy/setting_up_spark_on_aws/setup_all.md

 1. Connect to `master` and start all with

         /usr/local/spark/sbin/start-all.sh
+1. Visit the UI of the master and get its URL.
-1. Connect to the master node and start the shell:
+1. Connect to the master node and start the shell, something like:

         spark-shell --master spark://ip-172-31-28-157.us-east-2.compute.internal:7077